CINPLA/expipe/docs/introduction.rst

 * support high throughput data analysis.
 * support multiple types of large-scale data sets.

-To this end we use the flexible filesystem as a
+To this end we use the flexible filesystem as a non structured (NoSQL) type database to store data and metadata.
-NoSQL type database to store data and metadata.
-This way of storing metadata consist of assigning key value pairs.
+This way of storing metadata consist of assigning key value pairs as python dictionaries.

 During an experiment metadata can be automatically added by user specific `templates`.
 Templates are prefilled key value pairs describing all aspects of your experiments e.g. recording environment, acquisition system etc.
 When added, `templates` are introduced as `modules` which are descriptors of `project` and/or `action` entities.
 A `project` is the root object during communication with `expipe` and contain `modules` and `actions`.
 Actions are individual, well actions, of interaction with experimental assets or `expipe` itself such as recordings or analysis respectively.
 Actions also contain `modules` which are specific to a particular `action` in contrast to `project` `modules` which are more general.

 We encourage users from neuroscience to base templates on the `odML terminologies <http://www.g-node.org/projects/odml/terminologies>`_ which